 Getting started with investing can be overwhelming.
-You might realize it’s something that can help you build wealth, but where do you begin?
+You probably realize it’s something that can help you build wealth, but where do you begin?

-Micro-investing apps are a great option for new investors.
+There are actually apps that are a great option for new investors.
 They make it easy to get comfortable with investing since they only require small amounts of money.

 Here are some of the best micro-investing apps to help you get started with investing.

 Micro-investing is where you can invest a small amount of money and get started with as little as $1.

 There are many apps that allow you to buy fractional shares of companies, so lets say you want to buy a stock that has a stock price of $2000, you can actually invest $1 in to the same company and own 1/2000 of a share.

 This is great because pretty much anyone can invest in the stock market without having a lot of money.

 When it comes to investing, starting small means you can build your comfort levels and learn about your personal risk tolerance.
 You can take it slowly and work up to larger investments over time.

 This is better than making a big investment at the get-go that makes you uneasy or results in a financial loss.

 These micro-investing apps can help you get started.